rakeshnayak12/javascript-fundamentals/oop/4-ES6Classes.md

 ```
 ### Hoisting
 * Js moves function declaration to the top so we can call the function before it gets defined in the code
 but function expressions doesn't get hoisted.
-But neither class declaration or class expressions get
-hoisted.
+* But neither class declaration or class expressions get hoisted.
+So we have to define the call before we use it in out code.

 ### Static methods
 ```js